 "We leave something of ourselves behind when we leave a place, we stay there, even though we

 go away.
 And there are things in us that we can find again only by going back there."
 Pascal

 Mercier (Night Train to Lisbon)

 "SPEAKING OF ART" WITH SIAN ROBERTSON, BY M Sebastian Araujo on Visit Provincetown Blog (2017)

 COMMISSIONED WORK IS AVAILABLE.
-PLEASE INQUIRE AT ADAMPECKGALLERY@GMAIL.COM
+PLEASE INQUIRE AT ADAMPECKGALLERY.COM.

 Legend has it that sometime in the 1920s, in the bar at the Algonquin hotel in New York City, Ernest Hemingway bet his fellow drinkers that he could write a novel in six words.
 On a napkin he scribbled “For sale.
 Baby shoes.
 Never worn.”, and promptly collected his winnings.

 In reality there is much evidence that almost identical stories were written years before that, and little evidence that the Hemingway version came about due to an alcohol induced gamble, or even that he wrote it at all.
 But urban myth or not, it’s a great story (both the one about the baby shoes and the one about Hemingway) and the succinct simplicity of the concept speaks to me.